percona/k8spsmdb-docs/docs/operator.md

 | ----------- | ---------- |
 | string      | `aws:kms`  |

-The key management mode used for [backups server-side encryption](backups-encryption.md) with the encryption keys stored in [AWS KMS  :octicons-link-external-16:](https://aws.amazon.com/kms/) - `aws:kms` is the only supported value for now
+The key management mode used for [backups server-side encryption](backups-encryption.md) with the encryption keys stored in [AWS KMS  :octicons-link-external-16:](https://aws.amazon.com/kms/) - `aws:kms` is the only supported value for now.

 ### `backup.storages.&lt;storage-name&gt;.s3.serverSideEncryption.sseCustomerAlgorithm`